-The fifth pillar of Islam is to make a pilgrimage (Hajj) to Makkah, in Saudi Arabia, at least once in one's lifetime.
+The pilgrimage of Hajj to Makkah (Saudi Arabia) is the fifth pillar of Islam.
+It needs to be performed at least once in one's lifetime.
 This pillar is obligatory for every Muslim, male or female, provided that he/she is physically and financially able to do so.

-The Hajj is the ultimate form of worship, as it involves the spirit of all the other rituals and demands of the believer great sacrifice.
-On this unique occasion, upto 3 million Muslims from all over the globe meet one another in a given year.
-Regardless of the season, pilgrims wear special clothes (Ihram) - two, very simple, unsown white garments - which strips away all distinctions of wealth, status, class and culture; all stand together and equal before Allah.
+The Hajj is the ultimate form of worship, as it involves the spirit of all the other rituals and demands great sacrifice of a believer.
+On this special occasion, up to 4 million Muslims from all over the world meet one another in a given year.
+Regardless of the time of year, pilgrims wear special clothes called the Ihram - two, very simple, unsown white garments - which strips away all distinctions of wealth, status, class and culture; all pilgrims stand together and equal before Allah (SWT).

 The rites of Hajj, which go back to the time of Prophet Abraham who built the Ka'bah, are observed over five or six days, beginning on the eighth day of the last month of the year, named Dhul-Hijjah (pilgrimage).
-These rites include circumambulating the Ka'bah (Tawaf), and going between the mountains of Safa and Marwah, as Hajar (Abraham's wife) did during her search for water for her son Isma'il.
-Then the pilgrims stand together on the wide plain of Arafah and join in prayers for God's forgiveness, in what is often thought of as a preview of the Last Judgment.
-The pilgrims also cast stones at a stone pillar which represents Satan.
-The pilgrimage ends with a festival, called Eid Al-Adha, which is celebrated with prayers, the sacrifice of an animal, and the exchange of greetings and gifts in Muslim communities everywhere.
+These rites include circumambulating the Ka'bah (Tawaf), and going back and forth between the mountains of Safa and Marwah, as Hajar (Abraham's wife) did during her search for water for her son Isma'il.
+Then the pilgrims stand together on the wide plain of Arafah and join in prayers asking for God's mercy and forgiveness, in what is often thought of as a preview of the Last day of Judgment.
+The pilgrims also cast stones at a stone pillar (the Jamarat) which represents Satan.
+The pilgrimage ends with a festival, called Eid Al-Adha, which is celebrated with prayers, the sacrifice of an animal, and the exchange of greetings and gifts in Muslim communities all over the world.

-The first condition is that of being a Muslim.
-Non-Muslims are, first and foremost, obliged to become Muslims after which the daily, monthly, yearly and once in a lifetime duties of Islam successively become requirements.
-Hajj is a religious duty which must be accompanied by the correct belief in order for it to be accepted by Allah.
+The first condition before being able to go on Hajj is that it is necessary to be a Muslim.
+Non-Muslims are, first and foremost, obliged to become Muslims after which the daily, monthly, yearly and once in a lifetime duties of Islam become requirements upon them.
+Hajj is a religious duty which must be accompanied by the correct belief in order for it to be accepted by Allah (SWT).

 However, those who help such individuals perform Hajj are rewarded for their efforts.
 When the Prophet (peace be upon him) was asked by a woman about her child making Hajj, he replied that the child could, but the reward would be given to her.
 Hence the insane individual who made Hajj while in a state of insanity is still required to make Hajj if he regains his sanity.
 Likewise, children who make Hajj are required to do so again when they grow up.
 The Prophet (peace be upon him) said, "Any child who makes Hajj then reaches puberty must make another Hajj."